-Habitat Loss and Fragmentation

-Regions that support agricultural production are among the most altered ecosystems on the planet.
+Habitat Loss and Fragmentation: Regions that support agricultural production are among the most altered ecosystems on the planet.
 For example:

-- Roughly 15% (~85,000 ha) of the grasslands in BC's Southern Interior have been converted to agricultural use (11%) and urban development (4%).^{ix} - More than 75% of the wetlands in the Okanagan Valley and Fraser River delta have been converted by agricultural, urban, and commercial development.^x - Since 1800, 63% of the black cottonwood/water birch riparian shrub forest in the Okanagan has been lost due to flooding, and rural, recreational, and agricultural development.^{xi}
+- ► Agriculture and urban development continue to impact the grasslands of Southern Okanagan. ^{ix} - More than 75% of the wetlands in the Okanagan Valley and Fraser River delta have been converted by agricultural, urban, and commercial development.^x - ► Since 1800, 63% of the black cottonwood/water birch riparian shrub forest in the Okanagan has been lost due to flooding, and rural, recreational, and agricultural development.^{xi} - More than 30% of BC's Species at Risk depend on grasslands for their survival. ^{xii}